APSL/kaneda/docs/usage.rst

 Depending the selection of the backend the process of reporting metrics could be "slow" if the response time of your application is critical (e.g: a website).
 Furthermore if your application doesn't need the see the reported metrics in real time you probably have to consider to using asynchronous reporting.
-With this system you are allowed to send a metric report in background without affecting your performance.
+With this system you are allowed to send a metric report in background without adding too much overhead.

 To use this system you need to install a queue system and use one of the builtin Kaneda :ref:`queues` classes.
 To setup Kaneda in async mode follow these steps.